Dependency / DCF Cases

 If so, you have the right to have an attorney present at all stages of the dependency proceedings.
 The initiation of a DCF investigation is a very serious matter that could result in a loss of parental rights.
 When the Department of Children and Families receive a report of alleged child abuse, abandonment or neglect, an investigation is launched to determine if enough evidence exists for the state to remove the child.
 Once a child is removed from parental care, a shelter hearing is set within 24 hours to determine whether the child should be kept in shelter placement or released to parental custody.

-At Edwards & Mason, our defense attorneys understand the unique aspects of dependency laws at all stages of the DCF process to include:
+At Edwards & Jones, our defense attorneys understand the unique aspects of dependency laws at all stages of the DCF process to include:

 - DCF Investigation

 - Permanency Hearing

 Whether the DCF has just initiated an investigation or have already removed a child from your custody, our criminal defense lawyers can represent your interests against allegations of abuse, abandonment or neglect.
 We also work with parents whose children have previously been removed and wish to have their case opened for review under juvenile dependency laws.
 If you are a custodian who cares for placed children, our attorneys can represent your petition to maintain a child's placement.
 In cases where the parental rights have been terminated by an order of the court, we can provide the necessary legal guidance for the prospective adopting parents.
 Dependency cases are emotionally charged events, call our office toll free at 1-877-377-7801 to discuss your needs.

 DISCLAIMER: This website does not seek to nor does it establish an attorney-client relationship.
 The content is provided "as is" and should not be construed as legal advice on any matter of criminal defense.
 You should seek immediate legal counsel following notification of a DCF investigation or shelter hearing.